cam8240/projects/README.md

 # UIUC ECE Project Showcase Repository

 This repository is a collection of advanced technical projects demonstrating expertise in computer engineering, systems programming, and hardware design.
 These projects were developed as part of academic and personal exploration into low-level systems, processor design, and hardware programming.
 Linked on my resume, this showcase highlights my skills in RISC-V, C, x86 assembly, SystemVerilog, and more.
+Projects can be found in the `Master` branch.

 ## Table of Contents
 - [Projects](#projects)